How to Ride an E-Bike

 Spring and summer are the seasons for adventure, which makes it an ideal time to pick up a new habit.
 And while most of us learned how to ride a bike as kids, learning how to ride an e-bike can feel like an intimidating new experience.

 There’s a battery pack, a motor and a display screen to keep your eyes on?!
 Yeah, we get why hopping on an e-bike can feel a bit more involved than your traditional two wheels, but don’t let that discourage you.
-Bluejay bikes are designed to suit riders of all levels, from the thrill seekers who want to go as fast as possible (which is up to 28 MPH on the Bluejay Sport) to the more casual cruisers who don’t mind sticking to pedal assist Level 1 while soaking up the sights (for you, we’d suggest the Premiere Edition).
+Bluejay bikes are designed to suit riders of all levels, from the thrill seekers who want to go as fast as possible (which is up to 28 MPH on the Bluejay Sport) to the more casual cruisers who don’t mind sticking to pedal assist Level 1 while soaking up the sights (for you, we’d suggest the Premiere).

 Regardless of your cycling ability level, we’ve pulled together this five-step guide on how to ride an e-bike.
 If your Bluejay is fully assembled, skip to step one.
 But if your e-bike is still in its box, we have a hot tip for you: Take your unassembled wheels to your local bike shop.
 While you could put it together on your own, the pros will not only get it set up quickly, they’ll also be able to offer additional tips and tricks on how to ride an e-bike.
 And they can show you how to use your display and those state of the art brakes, while giving you some expert advice on how to improve your form while pedaling.